ILIAS-eLearning/ILIAS/templates/default/020-dependencies/How-to_Removing-and-Merging-Bootstrap3.md

   * if a variable is very specific, consider defining it on the lowermost possible level e.g. $component-bg-color does not need to be in the settings layer and can be in the same file as the component
   * for missing mixins consider either
     * using an exisiting ILIAS mixin from tools or layout if it accomplishes the same or can be quickly adapted/extended
-    * turning them into general tools or layout files by copying/mergin the code into our ITCSS structure
+    * turning them into general tools or layout files by copying/mergin the code from /030-tools/legacy-bootstrap-mixins/unused into the correct file or location in our ITCSS structure
 * Now the SASS compiler should be able to compile the code.

 Do not utilize `@use "[...]/020-dependencies/modifications/bootstrap-3-scss/bootstrap-3-scss-modified-variables-mixins" as *;` or similar to quickly make the Bootstrap variables work.
 This connection to Bootstrap has to be cut as well as a goal of this project.